 Your control groups can be used to measure the impact of engagement.
 This way, you’ll know what works and what needs to be optimized.
 At the same time, your control groups will tell you when to refrain from using a particular campaign for a particular segment of customers.

 Post testing your marketing campaigns, you can send the same campaign to the control group.
 After all, it’s always better to test the efficiency of your campaign in small batches instead of sending the wrong campaign to everyone at once.

 5. Use the Right Technology

-Just one word, but trust me, analytics is indispensable for your cross channel marketing.
-If you need actionable insights to gauge your customer’s preferences, you need analytics.
+Just two words, but trust me, analytics is indispensable for your omnichannel marketing.
+If you need actionable insights to gauge your customer preferences, you need customer analytics.
 So, choose the right marketing technology - one that gathers accurate and high-quality data.